bitcraze/bitcraze-website/src/buy/buyers-guide.md

 {% row_image_text_links I want to add awareness of the surroundings to the Crazyflie %}
 {% row_text %}
-The Multi-ranger deck measures the distance to objects forward/back/left/right and up.
+The {% poplink multi-ranger-deck%} measures the distance to objects forward/back/left/right and up.
 It can be used for obstacle avoidance, mapping a room or games where the Crazyflie 2.X "bounces" between the walls of a room.
 Combine with a {% poplink flow-deck %} to measure the distance to the floor as well and